June 2025

 Kittitas County Books & Connection for Caregivers

-The Early Learning Coalition hosts Free Activities and books for Parents & Children 0-5 years (older siblings welcome).
+The Early Learning Coalition hosts free activities and books for Parents & Children 0-5 years (older siblings welcome).
 There will be lots of great activities, free books, and educational tools.
-This month’s theme is all about Dinosaurs!
+This month’s theme is ‘Market.’

-CaRES Community Connector, Heidi, will be attending and would love to meet you at this event.
-Heidi is a foster parent and offers support and connection to other foster, kinship, adoptive and guardianship families just like yours.
-Located at Hal Holmes Community Center in Ellensburg on Wednesday, February 12th, between 3:30 – 6:00 p.m.
+CaRES Mentor Heidi will be attending and would love to meet you at this event.
+Heidi is a foster parent and offers support and connection to other foster, kinship, adoptive, and guardianship families just like yours.
+Located at Hal Holmes Community Center in Ellensburg on Wednesday, May 7th between 3:30pm – 6:00pm.
 Drop in at your convenience.

 Actividades gratuitas para los padres y los hijos de 0-5 años.
 Los Hermanos mayores son bienvenidos.
 El primer miérocoles de cada mes.
 Abierto entre las horas 3:30pm-6:00pm.